Approximate Bregman near neighbors in sublinear time: Beyond the triangle inequality: Introduction

 Without loss of generality, assume that $D(x,y) \geq D(x,z) \geq D(y,z)$.
 Then $D(x,y) - D(x,z) \le \mu D(y,z)$ and $D(x,y) - D(y,z) \le \mu D(x,z)$, so $2D(x,y) \le (\mu+1)( D(x,z)+D(y,z))$.
 Since $D(x,y)$ is the greatest of the three distances, this inequality is the strongest and implies the corresponding $2/(\mu+1)$-similarity inequalities for the other two distances.

 Unfortunately, Bregman divergences do not satisfy $\mu$-defectiveness for any size domain or value of $\mu$!
-One of our technical contributions is demonstrating in Section \ref{sec:prop-sqrtd_s-phi} that surprisingly, the square root of Bregman divergences does satisfy this property with $\mu$ depending on the boundedness of the domain and choice of divergence.
+One of our technical contributions is demonstrating in Section \ref{sec:prop-sqrtd_s-phi} that surprisingly, the square root of Bregman divergences does satisfy this property over restrictions of our domain with $\mu$ depending on the boundedness of this subdomain we consider and the choice of divergence.

 \paragraph{A Generic Approximate Near-Neighbor Algorithm}

 After establishing that Bregman divergences satisfy the reverse triangle inequality and $\mu$-defectiveness (Section~\ref{sec:prop-sqrtd_s-phi}), we first show (Section~\ref{sec:ringsec}) that \emph{any} distance measure satisfying the reverse triangle inequality, $\mu$-defectiveness, and some mild technical conditions admits a ring-tree-based construction to obtain a weak near neighbor.
 However, applying it to a quad-tree construction creates a problem.
 The $\mu$-defectiveness of a distance measure means that if we take a unit length interval and divide it into two parts, all we can expect is that each part has length between $1/2$ and $1/(\mu+1)$.
 This implies that while we may have to go down to level $\lceil \log_2 \ell\rceil$ to guarantee that all cells have side length $O(\ell$), some cells might have side length as little as $\ell^{\log_2 (\mu+1)}$, weakening packing bounds considerably.